qodesmith/datepicker/README.md

 ```

 # Datepicker.js
 Get a date with JavaScript!
-Datepicker has **no dependencies** and is _stupid lightweight_ weighing in at **4.6kb gzipped**!
-I mean, do you even bandwidth bro?
+Datepicker has **no dependencies** and weighs in at **5kb gzipped**!
 Datepicker is simple to use and looks sexy on the screen.
 A calendar pops up and you pick a date. #Boom.

 _Note: Use_ `datepicker.min.js` _to ensure ES5 compatibility._